poee/lol/content/collections/pages/wtf.md

 <br>and with Her
 <br>Doings
 </blockquote>

-~~engaging Hypertext Relays, captain . ..~~
-<br>Now with half of the answers, and five times the questions, on which your very liff depends.

 Our species stands at a critical time in its history.
 <br>We have moved through the beginnings of the information revolution with exponential speed, yet are left stunned as we face climate ruin, reechoing oppression, and memetic entelechy.